 The PCB pad pattern designs suggested in the component data sheets are important to successful part mounting and reliability.
 In addition to the PCB layout, printed solder paste deposits are critical in achieving a reliable solder joint.
-The stencil recommendation below is based on the PCB footprint design found in the product data sheet.
 Since surface mount processes vary from company to company, careful process development is recommended.
 The following provides some guidelines for stencil designs based on RFMD's experience in surface mounting these packages.

-The stencil apertures are typically designed to match the PCB pad size and are decreased for an overall 10%-20% reduction in paste area for each pad.
-The thermal pad stencil aperture should be designed to achieve component standoff height of 2-3mils.
+The stencil apertures are typically designed to match the PCB pad size and are decreased for an overall 10% reduction in paste area for each pad.
 This has yielded good solder joint results based on volumes assembled during the product introduction phase.
 To aid in the reduction of solder voids and out-gassing, smaller multiple openings in the stencil can be used instead of one large opening on the thermal pad region.
 However, eliminating voids completely may not be possible due to the presence of thermal vias and large component pads.
-Solder joint acceptability should be based on "Bottom Only Terminations" in IPC-A-610.